 - The CFO does not have a website designed to capture information regarding fundraising records, such as tickets, table sales, etc.

 - Bills associated with the fundraiser may be paid from the charitable fund held here at the CFO.
 They can be submitted to CFO staff.
 This is categorized as a fundraising expense for the fund.
+Reimbursements to individuals and/or businesses that are not the vendor charging the expense cannot be made.

 - Acknowledgement letters can be sent for in-kind donations to a fundraising event.
 CFO staff requires the name and address of donor, description of item(s) and the donor’s assigned value.
 The onus on the proof of value rests with the donor, not the CFO.